LLnCSoftware/mserve/README(original).md

 -------

+## todo-t6
+[Document plugin system]
+QUESTION: We need to document the plugin architecture:
+1. What types of plugins are supported?
-QUESTION: What are some example of plugins?
+2. What are common use cases for plugins?
+3. How can teams develop custom plugins?
+This will help teams extend the system effectively.

 -----